-If enabled, this option will automatically reset the system if the system is not active for more than 5 minutes.
+If enabled, this option will automatically reset the system if the system is not active for more than a predefined time period.
 The options are Enabled and Disabled.

 Summary Screen

 This setting allows you to Enable or Disable the summary screen which displays the system configuration during bootup.